 “…Like home gets farther away with each letter they write…”

 “Yeah.
 Could be some weird twisted therapy Doctor Douche told families is ‘Vital to the reversion process.’
-Hope you’re looking forward to meeting him.”
+I know, you’re already looking forward to meeting him.”

 I don’t see how I can ever feel hope in this place.
 I miss my Grams.
-She’s the only one who ever understood me, or at least tried.
-I went to my parents first, mistaking that they’d still see me for who I knew myself to be.
+She’s the only one who got me, or at least tried.
+I went to my parents first, mistaking that they’d see me for who I know myself to be.

 I know they’re conservative, afraid of what people think of them in image instead of their true character, but I really hope they understand.